Stratus cloud: Description

-Subforms
+Sub-forms

 Species

 Stratus nebulosus clouds appear as a featureless or nebulous veil or layer of stratus clouds with no distinctive features or structure.
 They are found at low altitudes, and are a good sign of atmospheric stability, which indicates continuous stable weather.
 Stratus nebulosus may produce light rain and drizzle or flakes of snow.
 Stratus fractus clouds on the other hand, appear with an irregular shape, and forms with a clearly fragmented or ragged appearance.
-They mostly appear under the precipitation of major rain-bearing clouds; these are nimbostratus and cumulonimbus clouds, and are classified as pannus clouds.
+They mostly appear under the precipitation of major rain-bearing clouds; these are nimbostratus and cumulonimbus clouds, and are classified as types of pannus clouds.
 Stratus fractus can also form beside mountain slopes, without the presence of nimbus clouds (clouds that precipitate), and their color can be from dark grey to almost white.

 Opacity-based varieties

 Stratus fractus are not divided into varieties, but stratus nebulosus on the other hand, are divided into two.
 The Stratus opacus variety appears as a nebulous or milky sheet of the nebulosus species, but are opaque enough to block the sun from view.
 Stratus Translucidus is another variety of the nebulosus species.
-These clouds are considered more thin than the opacus variety because this cloud is rather translucent, allowing the position of the sun or moon to be observed from earth's surface.
+These clouds are considered more thin than the opacus variety because this cloud is rather translucent, allowing the position of the Sun or Moon to be observed from Earth's surface.